1954 United States Senate elections: Montana

 In Montana incumbent senator James E. Murray, who was first elected to the Senate in a special election in 1934 and was re-elected in 1936, 1942, and 1948, ran for re-election.

 Murray won the Democratic primary against trivial opponents (farmer Ray E. Gulick and Sam G. Feezell).

 Republican Wesley A. D'Ewart United States Congressman from Montana's 2nd congressional district beat Robert Yellowtail, former Superintendent of the Crow Indian Reservation, for the GOP nomination.

 A contentious and close election ensued, but ultimately, Murray was able to narrowly win re-election over D'Ewart to a final term in the Senate.

 Nebraska

 Nebraska had three Senate elections on the ballot.
 Both incumbents had died in the span of three months, leading to appointments and special elections.

 Nebraska (special, class 1)

-Incumbent Republican Hugh A. Butler died July 1, 1954, and Republican Samuel W. Reynolds was appointed July 3 to continue the term.
+Incumbent Republican Hugh A. Butler died July 1, 1954, and governor Robert B. Crosby appointed Republican Samuel W. Reynolds on July 3 to continue the term.
 Reynolds did not run to finish the term, and Republican Roman Hruska won the seat in November to finish the term ending in 1959.

 Nebraska (special, class 2)

-Incumbent Republican Dwight P. Griswold died April 12, 1954, and Republican Eva Bowring was appointed April 16 to continue the term.
+Second-term Republican Kenneth S. Wherry was re-elected in 1948, but died on November 29, 1951.
+Governor Val Peterson appointed Fred A. Seaton to fill the seat temporarily.
+After Seaton chose not to run to continue the term, former governor Dwight P. Griswold elected to fill the remaining two years of the term, but died April 12, 1954, and Republican Eva Bowring was appointed April 16 by governor Crosby to continue Wherry's term.
 In November, Republican Hazel Abel was elected to finish the term.